SarvarKh/ofn-wiki/The-process-of-review,-test,-merge-and-deploy.md

 The Open Food Network has many contributors around the world.
-Everybody is working on different code and still we want to merge it all together into the master branch at [Github](https://github.com/openfoodfoundation/openfoodnetwork/).
+Everybody is working on different code and still we want to merge it all together into the `master` branch at [Github](https://github.com/openfoodfoundation/openfoodnetwork/).

-The Australian team started the project and is currently supervising all contributions to the master branch.
-But we want to enable more people to share this responsibility.
+A core development team currently oversees all contributions to the master branch.
 A pull request goes through the following stages:

+### Make a change
+Have a look at our [CONTRIBUTING.md](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/CONTRIBUTING.md) for more information about picking up an issue and making changes to the codebase.

-### Create
+### Submit

-Anyone can create a pull request.
-It is helpful if the right people are notified to have a look at it.
-See [[Making a great pull request]].
+Once you have some code that you would like to contribute, it’s time to submit a new pull request.
+To increase the chance that your pull request is swiftly accepted please have a look at our guide to [[making a great pull request]]

 ### Review

-Most pull requests are reviewed by peer developers first.
-Changes are added in separate commits, one for each issue pointed out during the review.
-Once the reviewed commits are all good, some of the added commits may be squashed to remove dev detours from the history (see [[Making a great commit]]).
-That will make it easier for following reviews.
+Pull requests need to be reviewed and approved by at least one member of the core development team before progressing.
+Reviews from other contributors are very welcome.
+Reviewers may request that changes be made to the pull request.
+Changes should be added in separate commits, one for each issue pointed out during the review.
+Some of the added commits may be squashed to remove dev detours from the history (see [[Making a great commit]]).
+Once a pull request has been approved it can progress to the test stage.
-The last review is performed by the person who merges the code, currently Rohan, Rob or Maikel from the Australian team.
-Let's call them merger.

 ### Test
+Most pull requests will require some user testing.
+Very small or non-functional changes may move to the merge stage directly, at the discretion of the core dev reviewer.

-The merger may test the code locally.
-That can be part of the review process.
-Once the merger is happy, they deploy it on a staging server.
-We use [Buildkite](https://community.openfoodnetwork.org/t/build-pipelines/540) at the moment.
-It should then be tested by a person who is not the developer and not the last reviewer.
-The pull request should contain enough information what to look for and what should be tested.
+If user testing is required, this should occur in a context that resembles a production environment as closely as possible.
+Generally this will mean a staging server that is configured similarly to production and that contains production-like data.
+Once deployed, the changes made by the pull request should be tested by a person who is neither the developer nor the last reviewer.
+The pull request should contain enough information to determine what to look for and what should be tested.

+The person responsible for testing should provide a clear pass/fail with a very brief summary as a comment on the pull request.
+A link to more detailed testing notes should also be provided.
+These notes should ideally be created in a public Google Doc or similar shared document in the public domain.

-### Merge
+### Merge & Deploy

-If everybody is happy with the pull request, it can be merged into the master branch.
-We use our Buildkite pipeline for it.
-It ensures that all tests pass and it deploys to the Australian production server as well.
+If everybody is happy with the pull request, it can be merged into the master branch and deployed to a production server.

-### Deploy

-The Australian team deploys to the production server straight away.
-It makes sure that the master branch is production ready.
-If other teams merge in the future, they should deploy to their production server.
-If they don't feel confident doing that, the code should not be merged.
+It is important that each new addition to the `master` branch is deployed to a production server immediately.
+This helps to ensure that the `master` branch is production ready at all times.

+If the team responsible for testing and merging doesn't feel confident doing in deploying the code to a production server, then the code should not be merged and they should delegate responsibility for merging to another team.

 ### Release

-Once or twice a month, we create a release from the current master branch.
-It lists the important changes since the last release and is a trigger for other groups to consider updating their local instance.
+There is no set schedule for releasing.
+We just create new releases on demand when we decide to do so in the [#dev](https://openfoodnetwork.slack.com/messages/C2GQ45KNU) Slack channel.
+The process is documented in its own wiki page.
+See [[Releasing]].